K-1 Fiance Visa, K-1 Fiancee Visa

-The foreign fiancé(e) may bring along children under 21 from a previous marriage under a K-2 visa.
+The foreign fiancé(e) may bring along children under 21 from a previous marriage or relationship under a K-2 visa.

 The U.S. citizen petitioner files a petition for the foreign fiancé(e) with U.S. Citizenship and Immigration Services (USCIS).
-Once this petition is approved, and after the background checks of the fiancé(e) have been successfully concluded by the National Visa Center, the U.S. consulate in the country of residence of the foreign fiancé(e) is notified, and the foreign fiancé(e) submits a visa application to obtain the visa.
+Once this petition is approved, the U.S. consulate in the country of residence of the foreign fiancé(e) is notified, and the foreign fiancé(e) submits a visa application to obtain the visa.

 The Consulate will request a medical exam from the applicant and schedule an interview with a consular officer for the applicant.
 If the interview goes well, the consulate will issue the K-1 visa stamp in the applicant's passport.